Create an email and internet use policy

 • Staff should not put the company at risk of litigation for copyright infringement by downloading music, videos or software illegally.

-You can base your company's policy on this list or use our free, sample IT policy templates and adapt them to your specific circumstances.
+You can base your company's policy on this list or use our free, sample IT policy templates below and adapt them to your specific circumstances.

 Remember that things change quickly online.
 Constantly adapting your policy to take new websites or technology into account would be impossible, so focus on articulating a set of guiding principles.